Decoding the Mystery: A complete walkthrough to Fractional Binary to Decimal Conversion

 Mathematical Explanation: The Underlying Principles

 The conversion process is based on the fundamental principle of positional notation.
-Each digit in a binary number represents a coefficient multiplied by a power of 2.
+Because of that, each digit in a binary number represents a coefficient multiplied by a power of 2.
 The exponent of 2 depends on the position of the digit relative to the radix point.

 For digits to the left of the radix point, the exponent starts at 0 for the rightmost digit and increases by 1 for each subsequent digit to the left.